concord-consortium/report-service/README.md

 ### AWS secrets

+First we need a bucket to write to, e.g. `concordqa-report-data`.
+We need to set this as an environment variable for the auto_update function:

+`firebase functions:config:set aws.s3_bucket=concordqa-report-data`

 In order to write to S3, a user needs to be created in AWS IAM with permission to write to the S3 bucket.
 For instance there exists a user, `report-service-qa`, within the AminConcordQA role, with permission to write to the `concordqa-report-data` S3 bucket.